DataDog/documentation/content/en/error_tracking/standalone_frontend/ios.md

  - Symbolicated iOS crash reports
  - Trend analysis with iOS error tracking

-In order to symbolicate your stack traces, find and upload your `.dSYM` files to Datadog.
+To symbolicate your stack traces, find and upload your `.dSYM` files to Datadog.
 Then, verify your configuration by running a test crash and restarting your application.

 Your crash reports appear in [**Error Tracking**][1].